wyy998/intro-react/README.md

-This is a self learning repo for react :D
+This is a self learning repo for React & Other front end :D

 This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.